Liam-DeVoe/liam-devoe.github.io/_posts/2022-01-01-godels-incompleteness-theorem.md

 # Sentences and Theories

-I could give a formal introduction to model theory here (and indeed that's what the first draft of this post did), but I think it's actually best to teach it via a few examples: groups and euclidean geometry.
+I could give a formal introduction to model theory here, but I think it's actually best to teach it via a few examples.
+I'll use groups and euclidean geometry as examples throughout this post.

 Let's discuss groups first.
 If you're not familiar with what a group is, it's just a set of elements and an operation $*$ which follows certain rules, typically called axioms.
 You'll find the following axioms of a group at the beginning of any group theory textbook: